MyopicBadger/guitube/README.md

 #### Downloader

 `download_folder` - The folder that downloaded files are downloaded to.
 This needs to exist or downloads will fail.
+It should also be an absolute path.

 `download_queue` - The file that the current download queue will be saved to.
 This is used to persist the queue between restarts of the application.
 This will be created if it doesn't exist, so you can delete it to delete the queue if you want, although you could just delete them on the page instead.